 It’s worth bearing in mind that tuners which are used for tuning violins are rarely ever sold as ‘violin tuners’.
 This is because they can also be used for other stringed instruments such as the viola, cello, guitar or the ukulele, and some are even suitable for tuning the trumpet or clarinet.

-Instrument tuners can be bought from most music shops and online store for as little as £5 – so there’s no excuse to be flat!
+Instrument tuners can be bought from most music shops and online stores.
+Remember to look at the reviews - like violin prices, the price of tuners is often proportionate to their quality, but that doesn't mean you can't get anything decent for as little as £5 – so there’s no excuse to be flat!

 The birth of the smartphone has made simple daily tasks easier than ever before.

 For musicians, being able to tune instruments using a mobile phone make life far easier.

 So, if you happen to turn up to rehearsal without your digital tuner, don’t worry – there’s an app for that!